 This section corresponds to Transaction ENDO-7 of the IHE Technical Framework.
 Transaction ENDO-7 is used by the Order Filler and Acquisition Modalities.

 It is essentially based on similar transaction RAD-5 designed for Radiology.
-The Radiology TF requires that the Acquisition Modality support at least one of the Worklist Query choices (i.e., patient and/or Broad).
+The Radiology Technical Framework requires that the Acquisition Modality support at least one of the Worklist Query choices (i.e., patient and/or Broad).
 Endoscopy requires that the Acquisition Modality supports the patient based query as mandatory and the broad query as optional.

 3.7.1 Scope

 This transaction takes place at the Acquisition Modality at the point of acquisition.
 When a patient arrives for the scheduled procedure, the endoscopist performing the procedure must examine key information elements as they relate to the procedure, the correctness of the procedure that has been ordered, and comments that may have been entered by the referring physician.
 The endoscopist at the Acquisition Modality uses the DICOM Modality Worklist to query the Order Filler for Scheduled Procedure Steps.
 The list is downloaded to the Acquisition Modality.
-In the "Modality Images Stored" transaction, part of this information will be included in the header of the generated images (See Appendix A).
+In the "Modality Images Stored" transaction, part of this information will be included in the header of the generated images (see Appendix A).
 Without the "Query Modality Worklist" transaction, or when no information is available, the endoscopist has to manually enter the information in the header of the generated images.

 3.7.2 Actor Roles